Animaniacs Game Pack: Smoocher

 In Smoocher, Dot Warner must turn her nightmares into good dreams by blowing "smooches" (hearts) at the enemies to freeze them.
 Once they are frozen, Dot can run over them to eliminate them.
 She has only a limited supply of smooches and must collect more throughout the game.
 If she jumps and hits a stick of TNT, it will freeze every enemy on the screen.

 Baloney's Balloon Bop

 Baloney's Balloon Bop stars all three Warners as they try to pop balloons by bouncing Yakko upward on to a trampoline held by Wakko and Dot.
 Baloney the dinosaur runs along the bottom of the screen, under Wakko and Dot, and Yakko will lose a life if he misses the trampoline and is caught by Baloney.
 Some balloons contain power-ups, while others release anvils that will stun Baloney for a moment if they land on him.
-On later screens, unbreakable steel blocks appear among the balloons.
+On later screens, unbreakable steel blocks appear among the balloons and a pterodactyl flies across the screen, replacing popped balloons unless temporarily stunned by a hit from Yakko.